Business Plan Examples and Sample For Students

 • Firstly, it determines capital conditions.

-• Secondly, it operates the fund nicely for different purposes.
+• Secondly, it manages the fund effectively for various purposes.

 • Finally, it maintains proper cash flow.